Feversham Lane, Glastonbury, BA6 9LP

 • younger patients with possible perimenopausal symptoms but fairly regular periods and the HCP is not sure about the diagnosis

-• patients with a history of any type of breast cancer or another hormone sensitive cancer but only if not under the Bristol or Bath oncology teams (see below).
+• patients with a history of any type of breast cancer or another hormone sensitive cancer but only if not already under the Bristol or Bath oncology teams (see below).
 Hormone sensitive cancers include the majority of breast cancers, endometrial cancer and some types of ovarian cancer.
-Some meningiomas, prolactinomas, gastric, liver, bladder and lung cancers may also be hormone sensitive.
-You can write to their oncologist for advice if they have one of these cancers.
+Some meningiomas, gastric, liver, bladder and lung cancers may also be hormone sensitive.
+Clinicians may need to contact the patient’s oncologist for advice if they have one of these cancers and you need to find out the hormone sensitivity.

 Patients not suitable for referral to this service: